-The balance of \$17,733 due to the Cafeteria Fund from the General Fund resulted from nutrition service charges.
+A balance of \$64,398 is due from the General Fund to the Cafeteria Fund for nutrition service charges.

-The balance of \$2,600,032 due to the Special Reserve Non-Major Governmental Fund for Capital Outlay from the General Fund resulted from support for school kitchen projects and athletic deferred maintenance projects.
+A balance of \$5,723,795 is due from the General Fund to the Special Reserve Non-Major Governmental Fund for Capital Outlay Projects to support school kitchen projects and deferred maintenance projects.